rhappdev/api-first-workshop/docs/exercise-1.md

 # Introduction

-This walkthrough covers the process of designing an API with Apicurio.
-At the end of the exercise the contract will be signed, allowing the frontend and backend developers to start the development process.

-# APICurio

-# What is APICurio?
+In this exercise, you will define the API to be used for the todolist application using Apicurio.

-Apicurio Studio, maintained by the Red Hat Developer Program, is a tool for designing APIs that follows the specification without requiring the developer(s) to be intimately familiar with it.
+> Apicurio Studio , maintained by the Red Hat Developer Program, is a tool for designing APIs that follows the specification without requiring the developer(s) to be intimately familiar with it.
 It provides a GUI for defining all aspects of the API.
 Ultimately, Apicurio outputs both human and machine readable documentation which complies with the latest version of the OpenAPI specification.

-# Create an account
+## Step 1 - Create an account

 APICurio offers a SaaS option located at https://studio.apicur.io.
 Please create an account by Clicking the "Register" button or using an Identity Provider like Google or GitHub.

-# APICurio overview
+## Step 2 - Explore Apicurio

 As soon as you are logged into APICurio you will see three main sections.